Rosa 'Oregold': Description

 'Oregold' is a tall upright shrub, 5 to 7 ft (150–200 cm) in height with a 4 ft (120 cm) spread.
 Petals are typically 4-5 inches (10–12 cm), high-centered and full form with 16-25 petals.
 The flowers are very large at first with large buds and very long petals.
 Flowers are a golden yellow color, fading to buff.
 The color is best in cooler climates and seasons.
 The rose has a mild fruity fragrance.
-'Oregold' is a disease resistant plant and thrives in USDA zone, 6a through 10b.
+'Oregold' is a disease resistant plant and thrives in USDA zones 6a through 10b.
 The plant blooms in flushes from spring through fall.
 The foliage is small and dark, glossy green.